patrickbucher/gopl/syntax.md

     m := map[string]int{"a": 1, "b", 2, "c", 3}
     len(m) // 3

+## Arrays

+Arrays can be initialized with an array literal, defining its length:

+    a := [3]int{1, 2, 3}

+The length can be omitted, leaving its determination up to the compiler:

+    b := [...]int{1, 2, 3}

+Specific items can be initialized by providing their indices:

+    fib := [...]int{0: 1, 1: 1, 2: 2, 3: 3, 4: 5}

+Not all indices have to be set upon initialization, making use of the automatic zero initialization:

+    c := [...]int{99: 10} // all entries are zero, except the last at index 99
+    len(c) // 100

+The length of an array belongs to its type definition!
+A function requiring a `[16]byte` array won't accept a `[32]byte` array.

 ## Slicing

 Access an individual item `i` in a slice `s`: